shaisachs/the-recipe/README.md

 It's funny what you say: Grandma was not fond of junk; but on the other hand, neither her nor Grandpa could bear to think of anything as junk, once it had stuck around long enough.
 Hence, seven hundred and fifty nine boxes.

-In less allergy-inducing news, I've continued tinkering with dear old Tippy, who does not seem to mind my soldering adventures in the slightest.
+In less allergy-inducing news, I've continued tinkering with dear Tippy, who does not seem to mind my soldering adventures in the slightest.
 I've rigged her out with some rather wonderful circuitry.
 She's now got a good deal of memory, a decent-sized hard drive, and to top it off, a stand-up microprocessor, which I bolted on to the bottom of the "Z" key just for good luck.
 On top of that, she's installed some top-notch thinking machinery, the latest little AI processing unit from Wizardry Microsystems.
-Yes, you have probably surmised: my fussy little typewriter is now a grown-up robot, capable of autocomplete and a great deal more.
+Yes, you have probably surmised: my fussy little typewriter is now a grown-up robot, capable of auto-complete and a great deal more.
 Quite a clever little thing for someone who was born with no brains!

 The fashion these days is to try to have one's robot compose a story, and to measure the text against those of the greats.
 To prime the crank, as it were, one must feed in a certain corpus of text of one's choosing.
 That glorious little gadget from Wizardry Microsystems munches and crunches through the prompt, re-purposing it into something new and, one should hope, something interesting.